Application Opens: November 1

-- Submits a compelling personal statement, diversity essay, and a strong letter of recommendation.
+- Submits a compelling personal statement and a strong letter of recommendation.

 Application Materials to Submit

 Applications will only be reviewed by designated program sites once the National Program Office processes the following materials in accordance with the admissions guidelines:

 - The online SHPEP application, which includes one essay prompt (Personal Statement Guidelines).
 An AAMC account is required to access the application.
-Register for an AAMC account only if you do not already have one.
+Register for an AAMC account if you do not already have one.

 - One official transcript from every U.S., U.S. Territorial, or Canadian post-secondary institution attended sent directly by the institution’s registrar’s office.
 Please review the Transcript Requirements section for more information.

 - One letter of recommendation from a qualified reference.
 Please review the Recommendation Requirements section for more information.

 You can use the optional Application Checklist to ensure that you have completed all of the required steps to apply to SHPEP.